dgirotti/Cypress/README.md

 # Cypress-tests

-Test to run in evbqa
+Tests in cypress to automate E2E flows in evbqa